-The upper age is (may not equal or exceed age 19).
+and the upper age is 18

-If yes, provide the Lead Agency definition of physical and/or mental incapacity:
+(may not equal or exceed age 19).

-An emotional, physical, or personal need of a child requiring more than the usual amount of care and supervision for the child's age, as documented by a physician, psychologist, special educator, or other qualified licensed professional.
+If yes, Provide the Lead Agency definition of physical and/or mental incapacity: An emotional, physical, or personal need of a child requiring more than the usual amount of care and supervision for the child's age, as documented by a physician, psychologist, special educator, or other qualified licensed professional.
 A special need includes a developmental disability.

-c.
-Does the Lead Agency allow CCDF-funded child care for children ages 13 and older but below age 19 who are under court supervision ((658P(3); 658E(c)(3)(B))?
+c) Does the Lead Agency allow CCDF-funded child care for children age 13 and above but below age 19 years who are under court supervision?
+(658P(3), 658E(c)(3)(B))